Charles II Shilling.

 It was intended mainly to prevent paupers moving to be maintained by a Parish other than their own, as each Parish had to collect a Poor Rate to maintain their own.

-REGULARLY ATTEND TO YOUR LOCAL CHURCH - OR ELSE - THE ACT OF UNIFORMITY.
+REGULARLY ATTEND TO YOUR LOCAL CHURCH - THE ACT OF UNIFORMITY.

 This act prescribed the form of public prayers, administration of sacraments, and other rites of the Established Church of England.